CodeNameKND14/Biodiversity/README.md

 # Biodiversity
 ![1-Logo](Belly_Button_Biodiversity/Images/pic5.jpg	)

-Built an interactive dashboard to explore the Biodiversity dataset and deployed the Flask app to Heroku.You can view the app here [Biodiversity](https://biodiversity123.herokuapp.com/)
+Built an interactive dashboard to explore the Biodiversity dataset and deployed the Flask app to Heroku.
+You can view the app here [Biodiversity](https://biodiversity123.herokuapp.com/).

 - Used Plotly.js to build interactive charts for the dashboard.
     - Created a PIE chart that uses data from your samples route (`/samples/<sample>`) to display the top 10 samples.